Constellations in prime elements of number fields: Binary quadratic forms and quadratic fields

 \section{Binary quadratic forms and quadratic fields}

-The goal of this appendix is to provide a standard proof of Theorem \ref{th:quad-classical} on the correspondence of binary quadratic forms with integral coefficients and ideals in orders of quadratic fields.
-A part of Theorem \ref{th:quad-classical}, in the form of Theorem~\ref{th:quadratic-forms-ideals}, plays a key role for the proof of Theorem~\ref{mtheorem=quadraticform}.
-For the proof, we employ Proposition~\ref{lem:multiplicative-norm}: more precisely, equality \eqref{eq:norm-is-multiplicative}.
+The goal of this appendix is to provide a standard proof of the classical fact, Theorem~\ref{th:quad-classical}, on the correspondence of binary quadratic forms with integral coefficients and ideals in orders of quadratic fields.
+A part of Theorem \ref{th:quad-classical}, in the form of Theorem~\ref{th:quadratic-forms-ideals}, plays a key role in the proof of Theorem~\ref{mtheorem=quadraticform}.
+We will need no more algebraic backgrounds from the main body of the paper than Proposition~\ref{lem:multiplicative-norm}, or more precisely \eqref{eq:norm-is-multiplicative}.